rynbrd/r51-ecu/docs/climate.md

 _Byte 3: Driver Temperature Control_

 This is an 8-bit unsigned integer indicating the temperature of the driver side climate zone.
-It has an allowed value range from 0xF4 to 0x13.
-The value increments or decrements by 1 when the driver side temperate knob is turned.
-The value wraps around: Incrementing when the value is 0xFF moves to 0x00 as one would expect of an unsigned integer.

-These correspond to the temperature of the zone in Fahrenheit where 0xF4 is 60 degrees and 0x13 is 90.

-It is possible to send a specific temperature rather than incrementing.
+It does not correspond to a specific temperature but rather increments or decrements the temperature by the relative amount.
+The initial value at boot is 0x00.
+Incrementing this by 1 will increase the temperature by 1.
+Once the A/C Auto Amp reaches max temperature it will not increment further though the stored relative value will change.
+Decrementing by 1 will decrease the temperature in the same manner.

 _Byte 4: Passenger Temperate Control_

-This is a single byte indicating the temperate of the passenger side.
-It works the same as the driver side value except the range is different.
-The range is 0x09 to 0x27.
+This is an 8-bit unsigned integer indicating the temperature of the passenger side climate zone.
+It works identically to the Byte 3.

 _Byte 5: Temperature Control and A/C Compressor_